 When a young person is feeling overwhelmed with too much sensory stimuli they experience what is commonly known as 'sensory overload'.

-It is not uncommon for autistic people to also have one or more additional conditions alongside their autism, or for other conditions to closely resemble autism, such as, but not exclusively:
+It is not uncommon for autistic people to also have one or more additional conditions alongside their autism, or for other conditions to closely resemble autism, such as, but certainly not exclusively:

 - Dyslexia, dyspraxia, dyscalculia, dysgraphia and learning disabilities